Denoise to Track: Harnessing Video Diffusion Priors for Robust Correspondence: Method

 To further investigate this phenomenon, we visualize the similarity heatmaps of different heads along with their corresponding attention maps.
 As shown in \cref{fig:response}, the heads exhibit highly diverse behaviors.
 We categorize them into three types: (1) matching-oriented heads, which capture precise correspondences across frames; (2) semantic-oriented heads, which attend to patches sharing similar semantic content; and (3) position-oriented heads, which focus on spatially adjacent patches.

 Examining the attention maps more closely further validates this categorization.
 As illustrated in \cref{fig:attention}, the matching-oriented heads display clear diagonal and off-diagonal stripes, indicating that they capture correspondences between the query patch and multiple temporally or spatially related patches across frames.
 The semantic-oriented heads exhibit similar but more diffuse stripe patterns, suggesting that they integrate semantically coherent regions rather than attending to specific corresponding patches.
 In contrast, the position-oriented heads show a single prominent main diagonal, reflecting that each patch primarily attends to spatially nearby patches.

-Importantly, these functional characteristics are task-agnostic, meaning that the roles and attention patterns of individual heads remain consistent across different videos, regardless of the specific content or motion dynamics.
+Importantly, these functional characteristics are video-agnostic, meaning that the roles and attention patterns of individual heads remain consistent across different videos, regardless of the specific content or motion dynamics.
+Moreover, such functional specialization consistently emerges across video generation models based on VDiT, indicating that distinct head roles are a general phenomenon.

-Based on our analysis, we conclude that the attention head, rather than the entire layer, acts as the minimal functional unit of VDiT.
+Although neural networks are often regarded as black boxes, we provide an empirical interpretation of this phenomenon.
+This diversity likely arises from the design of multi-head attention, where each head projects queries and keys into a distinct subspace and measures similarity differently.
+As a result, heads naturally specialize and capture complementary semantic, positional, and correspondence information.
+Taken together, our empirical observations and intuitive analysis suggest that the attention head, rather than the entire layer, can be regarded as the minimal functional unit of VDiT.
 This finding motivates us to select the most effective head for tracking, instead of aggregating features across all heads in a layer.